 Custom Wine Cellars Miami is Composed of Knowledgeable and Experienced Wine Cooling Unit Experts

-You should hire a company that has extensive knowledge and experience in wine cellar refrigeration.
+You should hire a company with extensive knowledge and experience in wine cellar refrigeration.
 They should be able to determine which of the following types of wine cooling units is ideal for each client:

-Through the Wall or Self-Contained Systems – This type of wine cellar cooling unit is placed in between the wall studs.
+Through the Wall or Self-Contained Systems – This wine cellar cooling unit is placed between the wall studs.
 An HVAC technician is not required for the installation.
 However, you will need an exhaust room for proper dissipation of the heat coming from the wine cellar refrigeration system.

-Ductless Split Systems – The ductless split wine cellar cooling unit is recommended by master builders in Miami to wine collectors who do not want noise coming from their climate control system.
+Ductless Split Systems – Master builders in Miami recommend the ductless split wine cellar cooling unit to wine collectors who do not want noise from their climate control system.

-Planning and forethought for their proper installation as well as determining supply and return register placement in walls and ceilings are essential.
-The bottom line is that a good contractor should have a working knowledge of proper wine room airflow, and the ability to expertly blend your design elements with the functions of a wine room cooling unit.
-At Custom Wine Cellars Miami, we are an expert in designing wine rooms and providing HVAC services.
+Planning and forethought for proper installation and determining supply and return register placement in walls and ceilings are essential.
+The bottom line is that a good contractor should have a working knowledge of proper wine room airflow and the ability to expertly blend your design elements with the functions of a wine room cooling unit.
+At Custom Wine Cellars Miami FL, we are an expert in designing wine rooms and providing HVAC services.

 How We Determine the Right Size of Wine Cellar Cooling Unit for Each Project

-At Custom Wine Cellars Miami, we perform a standard procedure, which is the heat load calculation.
-Through this process, we will be able to identify the capacity and size of the wine cellar cooling unit that fits your residential or commercial wine cellar in Miami.
+At Custom Wine Cellars Miami, we perform a standard procedure: heat load calculation.
+Through this process, we can identify the capacity and size of the wine cellar refrigeration system that fits your residential or commercial wine cellar in Miami.

-Let us help you determine the correct unit and size by doing a heat load calculation, while square footage is a basic guide for determining the size.
-It does not capture all the heat factors for a cellar such as these:
+Let us help you determine the correct unit and size by doing a heat load calculation, while square footage is an essential guide for determining the size.
+It does not capture all the heat factors for a cellar, such as these:

 We consider the following factors in doing the heat load calculation: